 The New Stack is conducting our first podcast listener survey and we want to hear from you!
 Your feedback will determine the focus and format of our TNS Makers show in the coming months.
 Help us bring you the best podcast we can!

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Veeam Software, Docker.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Veeam Software, Docker.